twhite96/made-mistakes-gatsby/src/posts/articles/paperfaces-retrospective.md

 [loupe-tutorial]: /mastering-paper/moving-the-loupe/
 [blend-first-look]: /mastering-paper/pencil-first-look/

-{% figure caption:"With enough practice I was able to evolve as a creator and produce sketches with greater detail." %}
+With enough practice I was able to evolve as a creator and produce sketches with greater detail.

 ![PaperFaces evolution](../../images/paper-53-face-evolution.jpg)
-{% endfigure %}

 As confidence levels grew I wasn't afraid to change the rules to challenge myself.
 Over the course of two years I did this numerous times by straying outside my comfort zone.
 First major change was switching from the ink pens to the watercolor and pencil tools.
 The next was when I decided to move away from drawing blank faces and attempt something more realistic.

 ## By the numbers

 Initially I planned on drawing a single portrait each day for just one year.
-When I zipped through 365 days I decided another year wouldn't be that big of a deal and ultimately completed {{ site.categories.paperfaces | size }} finished drawings.
+When I zipped through 365 days I decided another year wouldn't be that big of a deal and ultimately completed 886 finished drawings.

-{% figure caption:"I've gotten through one-third of the 2,805 requests I've received on Twitter since [tweeting for volunteers](https://twitter.com/mmistakes/status/240601384477659136/) two years ago." %}
+I've gotten through one-third of the 2,805 requests I've received on Twitter since [tweeting for volunteers](https://twitter.com/mmistakes/status/240601384477659136/) two years ago.

 ![Favstar.fm tweet screenshot](../../images/paperfaces-volunteer-tweet.jpg)
-{% endfigure %}

 Here's a breakdown of the various types of portraits I've completed.